Project management is the ultimate tool for disproving all the worst stereotypes about creative teams.

 The benefits of using project management software for creative project management

-In the case of Teamwork, flexibility is accommodated through a variety of features, including:
+In the case of Teamwork.com, flexibility is accommodated through a variety of features, including:

-The capability to assign work to teams, rather than individuals.
-This encourages team members to find their own creative solutions to tasks.
-It also reduces the potential for micromanagement, which some creative teams find stifling.
+Assigning work to teams rather than individuals: This encourages team members to find their own creative solutions to tasks.
+It also reduces the potential for micromanagement, which most creative teams will find stifling.

-Our Workload feature, which provides an at-a-glance view of each team member’s availability and enables the easy assignment of tasks.
+Workload views: This provides an at-a-glance view of each team member’s availability and enables easy task assignment.

-Options to create custom workflows, unique to your way of working.
+Customization: This gives your team options to create custom workflows that are unique to your way of working.

 Each creative team is likely to have its own needs when it comes to project management.
-So, the more flexibility you have in your project management platform, the better.
+The more flexibility you have in your project management platform, the better.